pimvanriezen/jsh/README.md

 ## Embedded web server

-To make the inevitable confusion with Node even bigger, the jsh runtime also ships with a separate http service that interacts with a javascript program of your making.
+To make the inevitable confusion with Node even bigger, the jsh runtime also ships with a separate http service 'jshttpd' that interacts with a javascript program of your making.
 But instead of the asynchronous structure of Node, jshttpd runs the script in multiple threads that don't share a common heap.
 This allows the entire flow to be regular easy-to-follow synchronous code.
 To accommodate shared state, a globalStorage object allows multiple threads to store state information, with optional locked access.
 See the [example code](example/example.server.js) to see how that works out.